Find information per region

 You and, if applicable, your lawyer will receive a written decision on your application.
 This will show whether your application was successful.
 If the decision is not in your favour, you can appeal.

 In the Netherlands, you can choose your own lawyer.
 However, the lawyer must be registered with the Legal Aid Board.
-For more information, see Find a Lawyer (Zoek een advocaat) – Netherlands Bar (Nederlandse Orde van Advocaten – advocatenorde.nl).
+To find a lawyer, look here: Zoek een advocaat - Rechtsbijstand

 If this is not possible for you, the Legal Aid Board, as the receiving authority, can ask the president of the local branch of the Netherlands Bar to appoint a lawyer.

-No. You will pay a contribution towards your lawyer’s fees.
+If you qualify for subsidised legal aid, you will still have to pay an own contribution to your lawyer.
 You will also have to pay court fees if you go to court.
 Fees may also be payable if you need to use the services of external experts or a bailiff.
 Finally, if the court finds against you, you may be ordered to pay the costs of the proceedings (including the other party’s costs).

 You do.
 You may be able to claim a contribution in your Member State.